skillrepos/copilot-hands-on/labs.md

 function parseURL(url) {
 ```

 9. Just hit Tab to accept it and Enter again.
-Pause.
-After that Copilot may or may not offer a suggestion.
-If it does, great - you can just hit Tab and accept it.
-If not, it may be necessary to further "nudge" Copilot by giving more prompts.
-Only if you're not getting responses from Copilot, hit return and type the comment below to nudge Copilot.
+Copilot should continue to respond with another suggestion. *Only if you're not getting responses from Copilot, hit return and type the comment below to nudge Copilot.*

 ```
 // parse url
 ```
 ![nudge comment](./images/cdd3.png?raw=true "nudge comment")

-10. Only if needed, hit return and Copilot should start generating suggestions again.
-Pause after each return to give Copilot a chance to suggest code.
-Then you can just hit tab to accept each line and then return to get the next part of the code until the function is complete.
+10. Continue to iterate with Copilot suggesting lines and you hitting *Tab* to accept each line and then *Enter* until the function is complete.
 You may get some blank lines along the way or for some lines you might need to hit Tab twice to accept the code if it is indented more.
 But just hit return until you get to the end of a function.
 (You will be at the end when the indentation is done.
 Also Copilot may start to suggest another function in comments like // test...)

 11. Suppose you're not happy with that suggestion.
 Copilot can provide other options for the code.
 To see those, make sure you are in the editor for the file, then delete all but the first line of the function **and** put the cursor at the end of the first line.